SlyNingen/WindowsGSM.AbioticFactor/README.md

  **WindowsGSM Installation:**
 1. Download WindowsGSM https://windowsgsm.com/
-2. Create a Folder at a Location you wan't all Server to be Installed and Run.
+2. Create a Folder at a Location you want your Servers to be at example C:\user\desktop\MyWGSMFolder.
 3. Move the WindowsGSM.Exe into previously created folder and execute it.

 <br> **Plugin Installation:** <br>